MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSiteInstallStatus.md

 ```

 ## DESCRIPTION
-The **Get-CMSiteInstallStatus** cmdlet provides information about the installation status for Microsoft System Center Configuration Manager.
+The **Get-CMSiteInstallStatus** cmdlet provides information about the installation status for Configuration Manager.
 You can specify an installation by ID or by site code.

 > [!NOTE]